msmwh/Sazito/README.md

   - ServiceAccount creation script with kubeconfig generation targeting specific namespace and serviceaccount
 - `vagrant/` Vagrantfile for VM provisioning if needed

-## Overview Of Aample App Architecture
+## Sample App Overview Architecture

 This sample app consists of two primary pods: